 Please note if the required certificates are not received in support of a QE Licence but sufficient evidence has been received for an REW Licence the application will be passed to the approval team for an REW Licence.
-Once required certificates have been received the licence type will be amended to a QE Licence.
+Once the QE criteria has been met the licence type will be amended.

 Specialist installers/contractors of ELV (and LV) such as Lift Installation, CCTV, Data Cabling and Cable Jointing should be registered with a Licence to Practise system.
 Many of these installers are drawn into mains voltage enabling work and become responsible for final connections between the work of the principal electrical contractor and the wiring and/or final connection of their products/systems.
 Specialist installers such as those mentioned above may be eligible for an REW licence.

-This licence type demonstrates that the person is working towards becoming fully qualified by means of an industry approved framework.
+This licence type demonstrates that the person is working towards becoming fully qualified by means of an industry approved framework/standard.
 Apprentices will be issued with a standard licence for all year groups.